jmcclenon/AWS/AWS Glossary.md

 unlink from VPC

-The process of unlinking (or de
+The process of unli
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MjQ3MjE4MCwxMDk0NTQ1MTczXX0=
+eyJoaXN0b3J5IjpbNjUyNTc1MTMzLDEwOTQ1NDUxNzNdfQ==
 -->